mikeyjkmo/react-autocomplete/README.md

 - Write some tests using react-testing-library
 - Broken the css file out to separate files for the separate components
 - Used sass
+- Not use state for the "disabled" state of the FormButton.
+It slipped my mind that I could just use standard HTML for that.